osxmidi/LinVst3/README.md

 The vst3 sdk needs to be patched and the default LinVst3 script patch file (lin-patchwin) is for this version of the Steinberg vst sdk https://download.steinberg.net/sdk_downloads/vst-sdk_3.7.1_build-50_2020-11-17.zip

-#include <stdint.h> might need to be added to /pluginterfaces/vst/vsttypes.h in the vst3 sdk folder.

 For previous vst3 sdk versions

 vst-sdk_3.7.0_build-116_2020-07-31 sdk https://download.steinberg.net/sdk_downloads/vst-sdk_3.7.0_build-116_2020-07-31.zip